gomorpheus/morpheus-docs/provisioning/concepts.rst

 Instances
 ---------

-{morpheus} starts with provisioning Instances.
-In some platforms an Instance is representative of a singular object like a "Virtual Machine" in Amazon.
-In {morpheus}, this concept was rethought.
+|morpheus| starts with provisioning Instances.
+In some platforms an
+Instance is representative of a singular object like a "Virtual Machine" in Amazon.
+In |morpheus| , this concept was rethought.
 An Instance is more of a representation of a Resource or Service.
 This service may involve several virtual machines or even several docker containers.